-Scope note: This class comprises activities formally defining new types of items.
+This class comprises activities formally defining new types of items.
+Scope note:

-Francis It is typically a rigorous scholarly or scientific process that ensures a type is exhaustively described and appropriately named.
+It is typically a rigorous scholarly or scientific process that ensures a type is exhaustively described and appropriately named.
 In some cases, particularly in archaeology and the life sciences, E83 Type Creation requires the identification of an exemplary specimen and the publication of the type definition in an appropriate scholarly forum.
 The activity of E83 Type Creation is central to research in the life sciences, where a type would be referred to as a "taxon," the type description as a "protologue," and the exemplary specimens as "orgininal element" or "holotype".

-Examples: creation of the taxon 'Penicillium brefeldianum B. O. Dodge' (1933) addition of class E84 Information Carrier to the CIDOC CRM Properties: P135 created type (was created by): E55 Type P136 was based on (supported type creation): E1 CRM Entity (P136.1 in the taxonomic role: E55 Type) E84 Informati on Carrier Subclass of: E22 Man-Made Object Scope note: This class comprises all instances of E22 Man-Made Object that are explicitly designed to act as persistent physical carriers for instances of E73 Information Object.
-This allows a relationship to be asserted between an E19 Physical Object and its immaterial information contents.
+- creation of the taxon 'Penicillium brefeldianum B. O. Dodge' (1933) - addition of class E84 Information Carrier to the CIDOC CRM

+P135 created type (was created by): E55 Type

+P136 was based on (supported type creation): E1 CRM Entity

+(P136.1 in the taxonomic role: E55 Type)

+Subclass of: E22 Man-Made Object

+Scope note: This class comprises all instances of E22 Man-Made Object that are explicitly designed to act as persistent physical carriers for instances of E73 Information Object.

 An E84 Information Carrier may or may not contain information, e.g., a diskette.
 Note that any E18 Physical Thing may carry information, such as an E34 Inscription.
 However, unless it was specifically designed for this purpose, it is not an Information Carrier.
 Therefore the property P128 carries (is carried by) applies to E18 Physical Thing in general.

-Examples: the Rosetta Stone my paperback copy of Crime & Punishment the computer disk at ICS-FORTH that stores the canonical Definition of the CIDOC CRM E85 Joining Subclass of: E7 Activity Scope note: This class comprises the activities that result in an instance of E39 Actor becoming a member of an instance of E74 Group.
+- the Rosetta Stone

+- my paperback copy of Crime & Punishment

+- the computer disk at ICS-FORTH that stores the canonical Definition of the CIDOC CRM

+This class comprises the activities that result in an instance of E39 Actor becoming a member of an instance of E74 Group.
 This class does not imply initiative by either party.
+It may be the initiative of a third party.

 Typical scenarios include becoming a member of a social organisation, becoming employee of a company, marriage, the adoption of a child by a family and the inauguration of somebody into an official position.

-Examples: The election of Sir Isaac Newton as Member of Parliament for the University of Cambridge to the Convention Parliament of 1689 The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 The imagementation of the membership treaty between EU and Democra Lagrange 1, 1072 Properties: The implementation of the membership treaty between EU and Denmark January 1.
-1973 P143 joined (was joined by): E39 Actor P144 joined with (gained member by) E74 Group (P144.1 kind of member: E55 Type) E86 Leaving Subclass of: E7 Activity
+- The election of Sir Isaac Newton as Member of Parliament for the University of Cambridge to the Convention Parliament of 1689 - The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 - The implementation of the membership treaty between EU and Denmark January 1.
+1973

+P143 joined (was joined by): E39 Actor

+P144 joined with (gained member by) E74 Group

+(P144.1 kind of member: E55 Type)
-Scope note: This class comprises the activities that result in an instance of E39 Actor to be disassociated

-Examples: from an instance of E74 Group.
+This class comprises the activities that result in an instance of E39 Actor to be disassociated from an instance of E74 Group.
 This class does not imply initiative by either party.
+It may be the initiative of a third party.

 Typical scenarios include the termination of membership in a social organisation, ending the employment at a company, divorce, and the end of tenure of somebody in an official position.

-Examples. • The end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702 George Washington's leaving office in 1797 • The implementation of the treaty regulating the termination of Greenland's membership in EU between EU, Denmark and Greenland February 1.
-1985 Properties: P145 separated (left by) E39 Actor P146 separated from (lost member by) $\underline{E74}$ Group E87 Curatio n Activity Subclass of: E7 Activity Scope note: This class comprises the activities that result in the continuity of management and the preservation and evolution of instances of E78 Collection, following an implicit or explicit curation plan.
+- The end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702 - George Washington's leaving office in 1797 - The implementation of the treaty regulating the termination of Greenland's membership in EU between EU, Denmark and Greenland February 1.
+1985

+P145 separated (left by) E39 Actor

+P146 separated from (lost member by) E74 Group

+E87 Curation Activity

+This class comprises the activities that result in the continuity of management and the preservation and evolution of instances of E78 Collection, following an implicit or explicit curation plan.

 It specializes the notion of activity into the curation of a collection and allows the history of curation to be recorded.